 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to recreation have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
-Implementation of Biological Objectives is expected to have no impacts on recreation.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to recreation have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
+Implementation of the Stream Biological Objective is expected to have no impacts on recreation.

-In addition, implementation of Biological Objectives is expected to improve the quality of the surface waters throughout the San Diego Region.
+In addition, implementation of the Stream Biological Objective is expected to improve the quality of the surface waters throughout the San Diego Region.
 This will likely create a positive impact and increase recreational opportunities throughout the watersheds.

 Section 16.
 Transportation/Traffic.
 Would the project: